by Asuquo Udofia

 But being in isolation does not mean being apart from family and friends, nor does maintaining the social distance mean not maintaining social interactions.
 Keeping in touch and staying connected with loved ones is vital at this time.

 Crosswords can enable engaging social-distance interactions among people during this lockdown.
 It can keep those familial and friendly communication lines open and busy.
-A tricky clue that is proving a hard nut to crack or one that just got cracked can be an icebreaker or the subject of a long hearty conversation on phone or chat on some instant messaging service
+A tricky clue that is proving a hard nut to crack or one that just got cracked can be an icebreaker or the subject of a long hearty conversation on phone or chat on some instant messaging service.

-Solving crosswords social rather than solitary
+Solving crosswords socially rather than in solitary

 Nowadays, solving crosswords can be enjoyed, increasingly, socially rather than solitarily.
 “They became a thing to share, an excuse to get in touch with the people I love.” according to Bizzarri.